Fortis-labs/sdk/README.md

 - Single Point of Failure with Keys: If all keys are stored in the same location or device, a single breach can compromise the multisig.
 - Forgetting the Threshold: Misremembering the number of signatures required can result in a deadlock, where funds cannot be accessed.
 - No Succession Planning: If keyholders become unavailable (e.g., due to accident, death), without a plan for transition, funds may be locked forever.
 - Transfer of funds to wrong address: Funds should always be sent to the multisig vault account, and not the multisig account address.
-Due to the design of the Squads Protocol program, funds deposited to the multisig account may not be recoverable.
+Due to the design of the Fortis program, funds deposited to the multisig account may not be recoverable.
 - If the config_authority of a multisig is compromised, an attacker can change multisig settings, potentially reducing the required threshold for transaction execution or instantly being able to remove and add new members.
 - If the underlying SVM compatible blockchain undergoes a fork and a user had sent funds to the orphaned chain, the state of the blockchain may not interpret the owner of funds to be original one.
 - Users might inadvertently set long or permanent time-locks in their multisig, preventing access to their funds for that period of time.